-WHDL, on behalf of the School, provides comprehensive health care benefits to retired teachers and their dependents through the State Teachers Retirement System (STRS), and to retired non-certified employees and their dependents through the State Employees Retirement System (SERS).
+WHDL, on behalf of the School, provides comprehensive health care benefits to retired teachers and their dependents through the State Teachers Retirement System of Ohio (STRS Ohio), and to retired non-certified employees and their dependents through the State Employees Retirement System (SERS).
 Benefits include hospitalization, physicians' fees, prescription drugs, and reimbursement of monthly Medicare premiums.
 Benefit provisions and the obligations to contribute are established by the Systems based on authority granted by State statute.
 Both systems are funded on a pay-as-you-go basis.

-STRS retirees who participated in the DB or combined plans and their dependents are eligible for health care coverage.
-The STRS Board has statutory authority over how much, if any, of the health care costs will be absorbed by STRS.
+STRS Ohio retirees who participated in the DB or Combined Plans and their dependents are eligible for health care coverage.
+The STRS Ohio Board has statutory authority over how much, if any, of the health care costs will be absorbed by STRS Ohio.
 All benefit recipients pay a portion of health care cost in the form of a monthly premium.
-By law, the cost of coverage paid from STRS funds is included in the employer contribution rate, currently 14 percent of covered payroll.
-For the fiscal year ended June 30, 2005, the STRS Board allocated employer contributions equal to 1 percent of covered payroll to the Health Care Reserve Fund.
-For the School, this amount equaled \$20,516 for fiscal year 2005.
+By law, the cost of coverage paid from STRS Ohio funds is included in the employer contribution rate, currently 14 percent of covered payroll.
+For the fiscal year ended June 30, 2006, the STRS Ohio Board allocated employer contributions equal to 1 percent of covered payroll to the Health Care Stabilization Fund.
+For the School, this amount equaled \$26,957 for fiscal year 2006.

-STRS pays health care benefits from the Health Care Stabilization Fund.
-At June 30, 2004, (the latest information available) the balance in the Fund was \$3.1 billion.
-For the fiscal year ended June 30, 2004, net health care costs paid by STRS were \$268,739,000 and STRS had 111,853 eligible benefit recipients.
+STRS Ohio pays health care benefits from the Health Care Stabilization Fund.
+At June 30, 2005, (the latest information available) the balance in the Fund was \$3.3 billion.
+For the fiscal year ended June 30, 2005, net health care costs paid by STRS Ohio were \$254,780,000 and STRS Ohio had 115,395 eligible benefit recipients.